It's a New Day in Public Health.

 - Yellow Fever Vaccine Provider/Center Application

-- Proof of completion of the CDC online course "Yellow Fever Vaccine: Information for Health Care Professionals Advising Travelers" as well as all designated medical staff - access course here: wwwnc.cdc.gov/travel/page/yellow-fever-vaccine-course.
+- Proof of completion of the online course "Yellow Fever Vaccine: Information for Health Care Professionals Advising Travelers" as well as all designated medical staff - access course here: Yellow Fever Vaccine Course.

 Once a complete registration packet has been received and reviewed, you will receive an official notification of approval or denial.
 If more information is needed to process your application, you may be contacted by the Department.
 Once approved, you will receive a yellow fever vaccination certification package.